ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 ## 2.6.
 What next?

-Dynamical systems and directed graphs are a useful framework for modeling the world.
-Indeed, they are a close match for how humans tend to conceptualize things.
-We instinctively look at the world in terms of cause and effect, in terms of procedures which play out over time, in terms of things-acting-upon-other-things.
+Dynamical systems and directed graphs are a useful framework for modeling the world around us.
+Indeed, they are a close match for how humans tend to conceptualize things -- in terms of cause and effect, in terms of events which play out over time, and in terms of systems influencing one another!

 But this is just one way of looking at the world.
-And not all systems are best understood in these terms.
-In the coming sections we will develop to a more *relational* approach, a subtle and versatile way of working with graphs having an emphasis on constraints and filters instead of step-by-step procedures.
-Systems that maintain a kind of equilibrium or balancing act between simultaneous constraints.
+And not all systems are best understood in this sense.
+These are systems that maintain a kind of equilibrium or balancing act between simultaneous constraints.In the coming chapters we will develop to a more *relational* view, a subtle and versatile way of working with graphs having an emphasis on constraints and filters instead of step-by-step procedures.